 College of Nursing

-Dr. Jennifer Benjamin is a Contributing Faculty member at the Walden College of Health Sciences School of Nursing.
+Dr. Jennifer Benjamin is a Contributing Faculty member at the Walden College of Health Sciences School of Nursing since 2019.
 She received her Doctor of Nursing Practice (DNP) in Nursing Leadership at Walden University and Post Masters in Psychiatric Mental Health Nurse Practitioner from Wilkes University.
 She is Board certified by the American Nurses Credentialing Center (ANCC).
 She currently serves as a Regional Chief Operating Officer in Public Service.
 Dr. Benjamin mentored and privately tutored students in DNP programs.
 She also taught in Allied Health Educational Institutions in Connecticut.

 Dr. Benjamin serves on a Government Research Advisory Committee (RAC).
 She is also a participant on the National Institute of Correction(NIC) task force charged with the standardization of Infection Control in correctional setting across the country.